RomeHein/ESPecial/README.md

 - Makefile/bash script: It would be great to have all dependencies easily compiled to the project.
 - Auto update: from remote server (why not a .ini build on this repo?)
 - reduce library dependencies: UniversalTelegramBot, WifiManager and ArduinoJson could be avoided.
 Leaving only PubSubClient.
 This would decrease drastically the size of the project on the esp32.
 - Using light weight front library like Preact.
-This would enhancy greatly the coding experience...
+This would enhance greatly the coding experience...
 ## Getting Started

 First, do yourself a nice gift, buy an ESP32 :) Any esp32 will work with this project.